-- 1. Bring the different materials that you have collected for wheels and axles to class. - 2.
-You must now experiment with the different materials that you have to make wheels and axles.
-Attach the setup to the small box to test the wheels and axles. - Remember what you learned about how to attach axles to the box and experiment with these different methods as well (Hint: Bearings!) - 4.
+1. Bring the different materials that you have collected for wheels and axles to class.

+- 2. You must now experiment with the different materials that you have to make wheels and axles.
+Attach the setup to the small box to test the wheels and axles. - 3.
+Remember what you learned about how to attach axles to the box and experiment with these different methods as well (Hint: Bearings!) - 4.
 Experiment with different sized wheels and find the best option. - 5.
 Once you have tested and evaluated the different setups you have made to see whether they move easily, select the best option and make an improved tractor from the simple tractor you made at the beginning of this chapter with the pencils. - 6.
 Evaluate how far your improved tractor can go if you give it a push with an object in the small box.
-Set up a mini competition to see whose tractor can go the furthest after giving it one push and it is carrying an object (such as the board duster, or some other small, fairly light object).
-Use a tape measure to record how far each learner's tractor went.

-- Do a drawing of your final design for your improved tractor below.
-Remember to label the different materials that you used. - 2.
-What did you decide was the best material to use for the wheels and why?
+1. Do a drawing of your final design for your improved tractor below.
+Remember to label the different materials that you used.

-Learner dependent answer.
-Make sure they provide a reason for the chosen material.
+2. What did you decide was the best material to use for the wheels and why?
 3. What did you decide to use for the axles and why?

-Learner dependent answer.
-Make sure they provide a reason for the chosen material.

 4. How did you attach the wheels to the axle in your final design?

-Learner dependent answer.

 5. How far could your tractor go after you gave it a push and it was carrying an object?

-Learner dependent answer.

 6. How would you improve your design if you had to do it again?

-Learner dependent answer.
-Check that learners evaluate their designs.

-1. List four different vehicles which make use of wheels and axles in order to move.
+- Many vehicles are systems that use wheels and axles - Wheels and axles are used to help vehicles move more easily

-Car, truck, bicycle, pram, motor bike, trolley, etc.

-2. When Jojo was experimenting with making wheels, he decided to use bottle lids.
+- 1. List four different vehicles which make use of wheels and axles in order to move. - 2.
+When Jojo was experimenting with making wheels, he decided to use bottle lids.
 Look at the picture below.
 He decided that glueing two lids together was better than one lid.
 Explain why you think Jojo did this.